Nexmo/station/_api/developer.md

 #### Response

-The following table shows example Responses in JSON or XML:
+The following shows example Responses in JSON or XML:

 **JSON**